codieorberson/samplePictures/README.md

     <img src="https://raw.githubusercontent.com/codieorberson/samplePictures/master/readme_pics/fist0.75012501246309656.jpg" width="150" height="150">
  </p>

- 6. To take sample images of the palm, click on the pop-up window, display your palm, and press the p key to save the image to the Palm folder.
+ 6. To take sample images of the palm, click on the pop-up window, display your palm, and press the p key to save the image to the new Palms folder.
 Some examples on what angles to display your Palm are listed below:

  <p align="center">
     <img src="https://raw.githubusercontent.com/codieorberson/samplePictures/master/readme_pics/palm0.75012501246309651.jpg" width="150" height="150">